 - Many believe that they have done a good quality WBS, but all they have done is listing of activities

-- Scheduling tool builds the WBS as one keys in activities
+- Scheduling tool builds the WBS as one keys in activities.
+This bottom up approach can lead to missing out of certain work packages altogether.

-- Many organizations encourage to skip the development of deliverable-oriented WBS, in a rush to get the project started
+- Sometimes , organizations encourage to skip the development of deliverable-oriented WBS, in a rush to get the project started

 WBS design principles

-- 100% rule – WBS must cover the entire scope of work.
+WBS must cover the entire scope of work.
 Whatever is not there in the WBS will not be there in the final product.
-Enough care must be taken to ensure scope coverage.
+Enough care must be taken to ensure all the scope is captured in the work breakdown structure.
 We have successfully tried Delphi technique in the development of the critical areas of WBS.
 We explained the scope of work to different teams, and they developed WBS independently and then we merged them together to arrive at the best, thus ensuring scope coverage and quality.
 High quality WBS creation needs good teamwork across all relevant stakeholders, as there is no single person who knows everything.

-- 8-80 rule – Work packages (the lowest level in the WBS), must be between 8 hours and 80 hours of work.
+Decomposing the scope into work packages (the lowest level in the WBS) delivers the work breakdown structure.
+The lowest level in the work breakdown structure is considered as the work package.
+During decomposition of the scope into work breakdown structure, what is the right level of decomposition?.
+The 8-80 rule suggests that the Work packages must be between 8 hours and 80 hours of chunks of work.
 For small projects, the affinity of the work packages should be towards 8 hours whereas for large projects the affinity of the work packages must be towards 80 hours.
 Smaller projects having large work packages and large projects having smaller work packages will scuttle project progress monitoring and risk management.
-Project sizing and work package sizing is very important.
+Project sizing and work package sizing is very important for effective project control and monitoring.

 I am quite impressed with the Wrench project management tool’s ability to create work breakdown structures of any number of levels.
 This enables the users to drill down to task level and at the same time roll up to project or program levels, with ease.